-This transfer, and inclusion of the Accounting Manager in the functionality and financial processes that transpire within the Finance Department, did not occur during 2020, and did not happen until May of 2021.
+This transfer, and inclusion of the Accounting Manager in the functionality and financial processes that transpire within the Finance Department, did not fully occur during 2021, and is expected to happen in the Fall of 2022.
 The plan remains for this move to enable the City to finally achieve sufficient segregation of duties in relation to all financial transactions of every type.
 In order to ensure this plan meets the auditing standard and leads to an arrangement that addresses the basis of this audit finding, the Acting Finance Director and City Manager will meet with the lead auditor to discuss specific steps related to this plan that will finally achieve a complete segregation of duties.